oddsdk/ts-odd/README.md

 ## Creating a Program

-A Webnative program is an assembly that makes up a part of, or a whole distributed web application.
-It consists out of several components that can be customised. _We'll stick with the default components for now, which means we'll be using the Web Crypto API._
+A Webnative program is an assembly of components that make up a distributed web application.
+Several of the components can be customized. _Let's stick with the default components for now, which means we'll be using the Web Crypto API._

 ```ts
 const program = await wn.program({